Shoggato/ChronoMap-USA/README.md

 # Project-3
 outbreak covid 2020 -2021
-## API
+## Overview
-- We utilized pandas to read in the API.
-Once the API was read in, we then created a dataframe to save the data.
-I first converted out the date column, and we then grouped the data by State.
-Once the data was grouped by State, the sum was calculated to get the total number of Confirmed Cases and Confirmed Deaths from 03-01-2020 to 03-01-2021.
-A new dataframe was created and saved as a csv file which was later converted to sqlite file for flask app.
+- I found a Kaggle data set which had Covid-19 data between 2020-22-01 To 2020-12-04.
+I cleaned the data using Pandas so only five columns were preserved, [["date", "Positive", "Deaths", "infectionRate"]].
+Utilizing dynamic calls using Flask and JavaScript.
+A map of the USA highlights each state, where you can hover over the state and see for the date selected between Covid Deaths, Confirmed Positives, InfectionRate.

 ## Flask
 -Using flask, flask-render_template, sqlite3, pandas, json.

 -Flask
-    Read in two seperate Databases ('states.db', 'cleandata') and a Json file which held the geometries for each state and two u.s. territories (D.C. and Puerto Rico) with sqlite in the flask_app.
+    Read in two seperate Databases ('states.db') and a Json file which held the geometries for each state and two u.s. territories (D.C. and Puerto Rico) with sqlite in the flask_app.

     Utilizing the @app.route('/covid_data/<map_type>/<selected_date>', methods=['GET']).
 This is a dynamic app route where only data can be retrieved.
 Using a connection through sqlite3 a query call which will select the state column and map_type column from the states.db for a user who chooses selected_date value.
 The map_types were Covid_confirmed, Deaths_confirmed, and infectionRate which are selectable on the dashboard.
 Leaflets GeoJSON requires a very specific format for its function to work properly for drawing objects as an overlay. https://leafletjs.com/examples/geojson/